-- Environmental factors - Personal safety issues - For overnight stays, agree who is sharing with whom before you go.
+- Environmental factors

+- Personal safety issues

+- with whom before you go.
 This will enable suitable sharing in terms of age and gender.
 Parents/carers and the children and young people should be consulted in advance about arrangements for sharing, where possible and appropriate, and there should be a certain amount of flexibility as friendships can change